WisdomSky/PHP-CSS-Parser/README.md

 # PHP-CSS-Parser-

-A PHP Class that can parse CSS and return they results in a PHP array.
+A PHP Class that can parse CSS and return the results in a PHP array.

 usage:
 ```php